Age Verification

 Sexarbeit

-Self-determined offering of sexual services for a fee - legal in Switzerland since 1942.
+The voluntary provision of sexual services for payment—legal in Switzerland since 1942.

 Auch bekannt als: Prostitution, Erwerbsprostitution, sexarbeitend

-Sex work refers to the self-determined offering of sexual services for payment by adults.
-The term was established in the 1980s by the international sex worker movement in order to frame the activity as gainful employment and to differentiate itself from the morally charged term "prostitution".
+Sex work refers to the self-determined provision of sexual services by adults in exchange for payment.
+The term was established in the 1980s by the international sex worker movement to frame the activity as gainful employment and to distinguish it from the morally charged term "prostitution."

-In Switzerland, sex work has been legal since 1942 and is classified as a recognized employment activity by the federal courts (BGE 137 III 593).
-Sex workers enjoy all basic rights, are subject to tax and can register with the AHV as self-employed.
+In Switzerland, sex work has been legal since 1942 and is classified by the Federal Supreme Court as a recognized form of gainful employment (BGE 137 III 593).
+Sex workers enjoy all fundamental rights, are subject to taxation, and can register with the AHV as self-employed.

 See also

-• Zuhälterei — Criminal exploitation of a person engaged in prostitution according to Article 195 of the Criminal Code.
+• Zuhälterei — Criminal exploitation of a person engaged in prostitution under Article 195 of the Swiss Criminal Code.

-• Menschenhandel — Criminally exploiting a compulsory situation for sexual exploitation - Art.
-182 StGB.
+• Menschenhandel — Criminal exploitation of a vulnerable situation for the purpose of sexual exploitation — Section 182 of the Swiss Criminal Code.

-• Sperrgebiet — Zone defined by the canton or municipality in which street prostitution is prohibited.
+• Sperrgebiet — An area designated by the canton or municipality where street prostitution is prohibited.

-• AHV-Anmeldung — Mandatory registration with the cantonal compensation office for any self-employed activity.
+• AHV-Anmeldung — Mandatory registration with the cantonal compensation fund for any self-employed activity.